biigle/core/README.md

 ## Installation

 0. Get [Composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx)
-1. Run `composer create-project dias/core:dev-master --repository='{"type":"vcs","url":"porta.cebitec.uni-bielefeld.de:/vol/biodtmin/git/dias.git"}' dias`.
+1. Run `composer create-project dias/core:dev-master --keep-vcs --repository='{"type":"vcs","url":"porta.cebitec.uni-bielefeld.de:/vol/biodtmin/git/dias.git"}' dias`.
 For development you should not remove the VCS history when asked by Composer.
 4. Populate the `.env` file with your database credentials.

 Now you have two options: